Cortexia-CH/image-tagging-doc/segmentation.md

 - You can ignore those objects: traffic signs and poles, trash bins, the visible side of the vehicle (bike or sweeper) to which is attached the camera and the camera itself.

-- People on a bicycle should be one single object, labelled "Vehicle".
+- People on a bicycle/motorcicle should be one single object, labelled "Vehicle".

 - Try to segment the whole image if you can.
 It is okay if there are spaces between some objects.